Gap Insurance Explained: What It Is, Cost & Do You Need It?

 If you paid for gap insurance upfront (common with dealership policies), you may be entitled to a prorated refund for the unused portion.
 Here's what to expect:

 To cancel, contact your insurer or dealership directly, complete a cancellation form, and request a prorated credit.
-Refunds typically take 30–90 days to process.
+Some states (like Wisconsin) ban processing fees for cancellations within the first 30 days — always check your local rules.

 Pro tip: If you bought gap from your insurer, cancellation is usually as easy as a phone call or online update — and the credit applies to your next bill.